 The Concord Museum, originally known as Memorial Hall, was founded in 1939 when the Concord City Aldermen requested that the Coltrane-Harris Chapter of the United Daughters of the Confederacy create a home for artifacts, documents, and books of historical significance to the community.

 On June 26, 2007, Historic Cabarrus, Inc. and The Concord Museum merged, becoming Historic Cabarrus Association, Inc. We have begun a mission to find a permanent home to showcase historical collections, memorabilia, and a library of antique books, photographs, documents, and oral histories from all of Cabarrus County.

-Since the merger, The Concord Museum has expanded its hours from two to four days a week, has introduced rotating special exhibits with guest speakers, and has opened a sister museum, The Cabarrus County Veterans Museum.
-In 2017 the Concord Museum merged with the Cabarrus County Genealogy Society and expanded its programming to include the distribution of the award winning Cabarrus Golden Nugget journal and history and genealogy lectures held monthly at the Cabarrus County Senior Center.
+Since the merger, The Concord Museum, now known as the Cabarrus Museum of History, has expanded its hours from two to four days a week, has introduced rotating special exhibits with guest speakers, and has opened a sister museum, The Cabarrus County Veterans Museum.
+In 2017 the Concord Museum merged with the Cabarrus County Genealogy Society and expanded its programming to include the distribution of the award winning Cabarrus Golden Nugget journal.

-Historic Cabarrus Association, Inc. has also embarked on a mission of community outreach, introducing events such as the Downtown Concord Historic Walking Tour in partnership with the Cabarrus County Public Library, our upcoming Hops&History lecture series, and hands-on history activities at the Concord Museum.
+Historic Cabarrus Association, Inc. has also embarked on a mission of community outreach, introducing events such as the Downtown Concord Historic Walking Tour in partnership with the Cabarrus County Public Library, our upcoming Hops&History lecture series, and hands-on history activities at the Cabarrus Museum of History.
 We also collect oral histories of our county’s veterans and honored citizens, and we co-create special activities with community partners including the Cabarrus County Public Library, Leadership Cabarrus, Old Courthouse Theatre, Residents of Historic Concord, and area veterans.